Urban Sun Capital runs its whole raise on Mownt.

 The compliance overhead was outpacing the deal pace.

 USC was running compliant 506(b) and 506(c) raises on the industry-standard stack: PDFs for offering documents, spreadsheets for the investor pipeline, and good-faith documentation for the substantive-relationship trail.
 The 30-day relationship gate for 506(b) was tracked by hand.
 The non-accredited investor cap was tracked by hand.
-Cross-channel solicitation prevention was a discipline, not an enforcement.
+Cross-channel solicitation prevention was a discipline, not a guardrail.

 USC’s founder couldn’t find a platform that enforced compliance server-side and felt institutional enough for sophisticated LPs.